About

 Starting graduate school as a painter, Rachel was hungry to get off the canvas.
 Her second and final year of graduate school, Houston artist Sharon Kopriva led a paper maché sculpture workshop at the university.
 It was exactly what Rachel was looking for, sculpture with a painterly feel.
 She soon began creating her wolves.

-Rachel now lives in the Houston Heights with her husband Zach and two young children.
-She is an Assistant Professor at Houston Baptist University where she leads the Sculpture program and teaches both graduate and undergraduate students.
+Rachel now lives in the Houston Heights with her husband Zach and two children.
+She is an Visiting Professor of Visual Art at Houston Christian University where she teaches various courses at the graduate and undergraduate level.
 When she is not teaching, you may find her working on her new body of work, a large sculptural installation, including creatures beyond the wolf at her home studio.

 If you are interested in purchasing any of my pieces, please contact me for prices.